Koboo/hytale-pluginmanifest/README.md

         // Optional, if set it needs to be a valid URL. pluginWebsite = "https://github.com/Koboo/MyPlugin"

+        // Optional
         // The plugin doesn't start automatically with the server,
-        // so you need to start it manually ingame with the commands:
+        // so you need to start it manually in-game with the commands:
         // /plugin load <PLUGIN_NAME>
         disabledByDefault = false // Defaults to false

+        // Optional (AUTOMATICALLY RESOLVED)
         // Does this plugin contain any assets?
         // These can be i.e., model-, texture, or ui-files includesAssetPack = false // Defaults to false

-        // You need to set at least 1 author.
+        // Required (one author)
-        // If you set NO author, a default author is created with:
+        // If didn't configure an author,
+        // we fall back to resolve these authors:
         // 1.
 Your OS-user -> System.getProperty("user.name")
         // 2.
-If no userName available -> project.name + " Author" (e.g. "MyPlugin Author")
+Project Name -> project.name + " Author" (e.g. "MyPlugin Author")
         authors {
             author {
                 name = "Koboo"